muiplayer/hello-muiplayer/docs/docs/joinUs/contact.md

-## Technical Support
+## Consultation and support

-If you encounter problems during the development process, you can get in touch with us to provide you with the most direct [technical support](https://gum.co/ZhDmv)</u>
+If you encounter problems during the development process, add the following contact information to get in touch with MuiPlayer technical development || operation and maintenance personnel.

+If you have purchased related value added services, please let us know before describing the problem so that we know you need help：

+QQ：3131244726